survivejs/webpack-book/manuscript/loading/04_javascript.md

 To recap:

 * Babel gives you control over what browsers to support.
-It can compile ES6 features to a form the older browser understand.
+It can compile ES6 features to a form the older browser understand. *babel-preset-env* is particularly useful as it can choose which features to compile and which polyfills to enable based on your browser definition.
 * Babel allows you to use experimental language features.
 You can find numerous plugins that improve development experience and the production build through optimizations.
 * Babel functionality can be enabled per development target.
 This way you can be sure you are using the correct plugins at the right place.
 * Besides Babel, webpack supports other solutions like TypeScript of Flow.
 Flow can complement Babel while TypeScript represents an entire language compiling to JavaScript.